kamileyagci/dsc-phase-1-project/README.md

 ![Profit-vs-Budget](figures/budget-profit1.png)

 The production budget is divided in 4 ranges, and scatter graphs are plotted for all.
 The median profit_rate is calculated and displayed on the graphs in addition to the correlation values.
-* production_budget <= $20,000,000 (top left): Almost zero correlation.
+* Low budget: production_budget <= $20,000,000 (top left): Almost zero correlation.
 Small median profit rate.
 Investment not recommended.
-* $20,000,000 < production_budget <= $100,000,000 (top right): Almost zero correlation.
+* Medium budget: $20,000,000 < production_budget <= $100,000,000 (top right): Almost zero correlation.
 Acceptable profit rate.
 Investment is recommended.
-* $100,000,000 < production_budget <= $200,000,000 (bottom left): Some positive correlation exists.
+* High budget: $100,000,000 < production_budget <= $200,000,000 (bottom left): Some positive correlation exists.
 Good, stable profit rate.
 Highly recommended for investement.
-* production_budget > $100,000,000 (bottom right): Negative correlation.
+* Very high budget: production_budget > $100,000,000 (bottom right): Negative correlation.
 Median profit rate is high.
 There is a likelihood that profit rate will decrease as the budget increases.
 The risk is high on this investment.
 The uncertinity in the analysis for this budget range is high due to the small data available.

 ![Profit-vs-BudgetRanges](figures/budget-profit2.png)